Rishabhjain2003/i.mobilothon-4.0/README.md

-# README for Predictive Maintenance System Repository
+# README for Predictive Maintenance System Repository.

 ## Repository Overview
 This repository contains the workflow and code for building a machine learning application to predict engine health and assess machine confidence levels.
 It includes data preprocessing, model training, and a user-friendly application powered by Streamlit.